yuyi13/personal_web_v2/content/authors/admin/_index.md

   url: https://www.csiro.au/en/about/people/business-units/agriculture-and-food

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include earth observation data modelling and remote sensing.
+bio: My research interests include earth observation modelling and remote sensing.

 # Interests to show in About widget
 interests:
 - Earth Observations
 - Remote Sensing
 - Soil Moisture

+# Email to show in About widget
+email:
+- yi.yu1@anu.edu.au

 # Education to show in About widget
 education: